ansible/lightbulb/tools/aws_lab_setup/README.md

 * Three web nodes that coincide with the three nodes in lightbulb's original design
 * And one node where `haproxy` is installed (via lightbulb lesson)

+**NOTE**: Because of [a bug introduced in Ansible v2.2.1](https://github.com/ansible/lightbulb/issues/112) you will need to run this provisioner with v2.3.2 or higher.

 ## Usage ##